Lupanar: Female prostitutes

 One of the most infamous examples of sex worker abuse in Ancient Rome, more specifically northern Africa, involved an enslaved woman named Adultera who was forced to wear a lead collar.
 The collar featured an inscription that read, "Adultera [is my name], I am a prostitute.
 Restrain [me] because I have fled from Bulla Regia."
 Historians have noted that a blacksmith would have hammered the collar shut whilst around her neck.
 The collar was found still wrapped around the neck of her skeleton.

 Prostitutes were not only responsible for physical labor but also emotional labor.
 The prostitutes of lupanar were expected to offer kindness and support to clients beyond physical affection and sexual favors.
 Prostitutes were noted to heal wounds and build the self esteems of upset visitors.
-Many clients pretended the prostitutes were legitimately interested in them as people and sexual partners to create an illusion of love.
 Sometimes, clients and prostitutes did have long-term relationships as shown in legal texts.

 Prostitutes were expected to assist in the maintenance of the brothel.
 They were also encouraged to engage in conversation with clients and write messages to them on the walls.

 Some clients were recorded to frequent the brothel often and enjoyed written statements of their visits.
 A client by the name of Sollemnis was mentioned twice in the brothel's wall graffiti.
 One of the texts read, "Sollemnis, you fuck well."
 It is unclear if the prostitutes wrote this themselves considering literacy was mostly common amongst male populations; however, it is possible that they knew how to express such ideas in text.